 The Bridge Width is the gap above your nose between the lenses.
 It should be comfortable.
 Too tight, and the glasses could pinch your nose; too loose and the glasses will not be stable on your face.
 (In this example, the Bridge Width is 16.)

 The Temple Length, or Arm Length, is usually one of three standards – 135, 140 or 145mm.
 The arm should be long enough to sit comfortably over your ears.
 Glasses with straight arms do not always have this measurement indicated.
 (In this example, the Temple Length is 135.)

 Earn 1 EZPoint for every $2 you spend on eyeglasses, sunglasses, or contact lenses.

 Once you reach 250 active EZPoints, you’ll receive a $25 voucher towards a future purchase.

 EZPoints are automatically added to your account once your order is complete.
-Accumulated EZPoints become active 90 days after you place your order.
+Accumulated EZPoints become active 90 days after your order is shipped.
 Subject to Terms & Conditions.
 EZPoints cannot be combined with any other special offers or promotions.